DLR-RM/BlenderProc/examples/basics/basic/README.md

 These are then packed into a dictionary and returned and saved in the `data` variable.

 FAQ: Why are they stored on disc if we read them directly in again?
-- Blender offers no option than to first save them to disc and afterwards reading them in again.
+- Blender offers no other option than to first save them to disc and afterwards reading them in again.

 #### Hdf5 Writing